Double Standard Abuse Female On Male / Advertising

 A second Dannon's Oikos Greek Yogurt commercial features a woman breaking up with John, and after a shot of him in the rain, shows him on the couch, in a blanket and eating something.
 The girl enters the shot, tells him not to beat himself up over her by eating something unhealthy, only for him to reveal he's eating the titular yogurt.
 A second woman enters the shot, and incensed that the man she's dumped is apparently seeing someone else, throws something at him.
 He dodges it and informs her that it's his sister.

-A Whole collection can be found here in The Ignored Channel in a series called Misandry In The Media
+A Whole collection can be found here in The Ignored Channel in a series called Misandry In The Media, as well as Misandry In Music.

 A 2013 KFC commercial for some spicy chicken bites features a man offering some of his spicy chicken bites to a woman he spies at a party.
 The woman comes over, takes a bite, and slaps the poor guy, apparently because the chicken bites had that much of a kick to them.
 Then, to metaphorically kick the poor guy while he's down, she takes some more of his spicy chicken bites while he's soothing the cheek she just slapped.
 It looks like a blend of this trope and BDSM due to lack of context.